sardariuss/CyclesDAO/README.md

 # CyclesDAO

-The Cycles DAO collects cycles for a configured set of canisters and rewards users that supply those cycles with DAO tokens that can be used to manage the DAO.
+The [Cycles DAO](https://icdevs.org/bounties/2022/02/25/A-DAO-for-Cycles.html) collects cycles for a configured set of canisters and rewards users that supply those cycles with DAO tokens that can be used to manage the DAO.
+You can check the demo [here](https://youtu.be/7xMyQT3ddak?si=SEAuxqpv8SsP5OUu).

+## Disclaimer
+This app is no longer actively developed.
+It is not advised to use it in production.
+Since 2023, the IC community and Dfinity came up with more secure and actively supported tools:
+ - Use a [SNS](https://internetcomputer.org/docs/current/developer-docs/security/rust-canister-development-security-best-practices#use-a-decentralized-governance-system-like-sns-to-make-a-canister-have-a-decentralized-controller) to make a canister have a decentralized controller
+ - Use [cycleops](cycleops.dev) to feed and monitor your canisters' cycles

 ## Prerequisites